This world atlas scavenger hunt is a great way to add some fun to your middle school geography lesson plans.

 What is an Atlas

-An atlas is a collection of maps.
-According to my geography loving children, however, atlases are much MORE than just books filled with pages of basic maps.
+The most simple definition is that an atlas is a collection of maps.
+However, atlases are much more than just books filled with pages of basic maps.

 Atlas Scavenger Hunt